-Unlike today where hemispheres and whole thousand foot altitudes are used for all cases, in 1981 cruising heights for VFR (Visual Flight Rules) aircraft Outside Controlled Airspace (OCTA) were determined by quadrants of planned magnetic track and were odd or even whole thousand foot altitudes or odd/even thousand foot altitudes plus 500 feet^{[11][22]}.
-Figure 23 and Annex D presents this information.
+Unlike today where hemispheres and whole thousand foot altitudes are used, in 1981 cruising heights for VFR (Visual Flight Rules) aircraft Outside Controlled Airspace (OCTA) were determined by quadrants of planned magnetic track and were odd or even whole thousand foot altitudes or odd/even thousand foot altitudes plus 500 feet^{[11][22]}.
+Figure 23 and Annex D contains 1981 cruising altitude quadrants.

 VH-MDX was OCTA for most of the flight^{[1][10]}.
 The track from Coolangatta to Coffs Harbour was 178°M^[10] therefore requiring odd thousands plus 500' (with VH-MDX using 7500').
-From Coffs Harbour to Singleton the tracks were south to south-west^[10] therefore requiring an even whole altitude (with VH-MDX using 8000').
+From Coffs Harbour to Singleton the tracks were south to south-west^[10] requiring an even whole altitude (with VH-MDX using 8000').